 Pigott Pavilion 126 | 296-2637 | email@example.com | www.seattleu.edu/magis

-Mailing Services handles the University’s incoming and outgoing mail and parcels.
-Incoming mail is picked up from the US Postal Service by 9:00am; other carriers deliver throughout the morning.
-Mail and parcels are delivered to departments by 12:00pm; late arriving parcels are delivered in the afternoon.
-Outgoing mail is also collected from departments and taken to Mailing Services during this time.
+Mailing Services handles the incoming and outgoing mail and parcels for the University.
+Mailing Services staff pick up from the US Postal Service by 9:00am; other carriers deliver throughout the day.
+Mail and some parcels are delivered to departments by 12:00pm; additional parcel delivery occurs in the afternoon.
+Outgoing mail is collected from departments at the same time and taken to Mailing Services for processing.
 Mailing Services provides USPS, UPS, FedEx, and DHL services.
-Pickup times are: USPS – 2:30pm; UPS, FedEx, and DHL – 3:00pm.
+Pickup times are: US Postal Service – 1:30pm; UPS, FedEx, and DHL – 3:00pm.
 Outgoing mail and parcels need to be at Mailing Services 30 minutes prior to cutoff for processing.

 The Marketing Communications team serves as the steward of the university's voice, image, and reputation.
 The team is committed to proactively profiling and advocating the university's success (academic, athletics, and community) to its internal and external audiences with the objective of advancing the vision, mission, values, and long-term strategic goals of the university.
 Key strategic functions include executive counsel, media relations, internal communications, advertising, print publications, marketing collateral production, and web services.

 715 Cherry | 296-2104 | firstname.lastname@example.org | www.seattleu.edu/marcom